-In eighteen years, there's been very little put forth about why the US was so hated as to provoke the attack.
+In the years since 9/11, there's been very little put forth about why the US was so hated as to provoke the attack.
 People talked of payback for 9/11 but never seemed to understand that the attackers were also "paying back" for injustices they - rightly or wrongly - perceived had been perpetuated upon them.

 We don’t really have a choice.
 We’re going to need to overcome our grief and heal ourselves.
 But the first step is recognition that our first reactionary instincts, while understandable in the moment, don’t serve our wellbeing in the long term.

 Many aren’t ready to hear these words, and that’s okay.
 Each at his own pace.
 But eventually the time will have to come.
 I would ask people to work toward the goal of stopping the cycle.
 Otherwise, it's just going to repeat.
-Otherwise, we’ll find ourselves with another horrible day, another horrible moment of stunned silence, and another horrible justification to disregard our own propensity for violence.
+Otherwise, we’ll find ourselves with another horrible day, another horrible moment of stunned silence, and another horrible justification to go forth and satisfy our own propensity for violence.